phonologus/QED/README.md

 up-to-date examples (`qed` programs to streamline a `git` work-flow, for instance).

-Unlike the original tutorial, the original manpage is mostly up-to-date (*modulo* Unicode).
-Where the behaviour of this `qed` differs significantly from the manpage is noted below.
+Unlike the original tutorial, the original manpage is up-to-date, except for the new Unicode functionality.
+This new functionality is described below.

 The `Makefile` provides a simple way to build a `qed` binary.
 `make clean && make` will build a fully stand-alone binary `qed`, which